redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_get.md

 ## rhoas service-registry artifact get

-Get artifact by ID and group
+Get artifact by ID, group, and version

 ### Synopsis

-Get artifact by specifying ID and group.
-Command fetches the latest artifact from the registry based on the artifact-id and group.
+Get an artifact from the registry based on the artifact ID, group, and version.

+NOTE: To fetch artifacts using global identifiers, use the "service-registry artifact download" command.

-When --version is specified, the command fetches the specific artifact version.
+When --version is specified, the command fetches the specified artifact version.
+When --version is not specified, the command fetches the latest artifact version.
-Get command fetches artifacts based on --group and --artifact-id and --version.
-For fetching artifacts using global identifiers, use the "service-registry download" command

 ```